-Research organisms: Benthic marine invertebrates, such as snails, tubeworms, barnacles, bivalves, ascidians, and bryozoans.
-I also work on invertebrates living in alkaline ponds, such as crustaceans and insects.
+Research organisms: Marine invertebrates, such as snails, mussels, barnacles, hermit crabs, seastars and tubeworms.
+I also work on invertebrates living in alkaline ponds, such as crustaceans, rotifers and nematodes.

 Field of research: Marine invertebrate ecology.
-Experimental work takes place during a 4-6 week period in the summer at the Bamfield Marine Station, on Vancouver Island.
+Honours and Directed Studies students get to spend 2-4 months in the summer at the Bamfield Marine Sciences Centre, on Vancouver Island, carrying out field and lab work for their research project.
 Examples of research areas in which I could supervise a student project:

-- Reproduction and development of snails, barnacles, or ascidians.
+- Reproduction and development of snails or barnacles.

 - Population growth, distribution, and evolution in snails.

-Ecology of invertebrates of alkaline ponds.
+Ecology of pond invertebrates from the BC interior.
 Experimental work takes place in ponds of the Kamloops region and at TRU.
 Examples of research topics are:

 - Physiological tolerance of invertebrates to alkaline conditions.